ross-sec-audio/ross-sec-audio.github.io/_posts/2026-02-23-Concerns Regarding Digital Identity, VPN Restrictions, and Child Online Safety.md

 This demonstrates that digital identity–dependent systems disproportionately exclude low‑income groups.

-A system that ties full participation in public life, employment, housing, healthcare access, and even buying a train ticket, to digital identity checks risks deepening inequality rather than alleviating it.
+A system that ties full participation in public life (including employment, housing, healthcare access, and even potenatially buying a train ticket) to digital identity checks risks deepening inequality rather than alleviating it.

-When digital identity becomes a gatekeeper to daily life, those on the margins fall further behind.
+When digital identity becomes a gatekeeper to daily life, those on the margins before the sacrificial lamb.

 ## The Online Safety Act’s uneven enforcement leaves children unprotected
 The UK’s digital ID and age‑verification framework is already in place, but due to technological realities, people can use simple means to bypass this poorly thought through "solution".

 A quick search for the trivial and laughable bypasses for the current age verification approach will show people successfully:
-- holding up a photo to their camera during age verification checks
+- holding up a photo to their camera during age verification checks,
-- using video game characters during age verification checks
+- using video game characters during age verification checks,
-- using their thumb with a smiley face drawn on it during age verification checks
+- using their thumb with a smiley face drawn on it during age verification checks (lol),
-- using adblockers to bypass the age verifcation pop-up
+- using adblockers to bypass the age verifcation pop-up.

 This current implementation is also inconsistent.
 As just one concerning example, 4chan (4chan.org), an imageboard notorious for hosting harmful and, in some cases, illegal (CSAM) material, has refused to comply with the Act’s age‑verification requirements and has been investigated, warned, and even fined by Ofcom for failing to implement the UK's current age check solution.